 We'll live our values

-Everyone at Highways England and in our supply chain has a part to play in delivering great experiences for our customers.
+Everyone at National Highways and in our supply chain has a part to play in delivering great experiences for our customers.

 We’re empowering our people to understand the difference they make and enabling them to make better decisions to support our customers and the communities affected by our work.

 This year, we're:

 "I promote teamwork by supporting colleagues across National Highways in developing our plans for reducing carbon emissions.
 From looking at how we can use the green areas of our network for renewable energy generation and carbon capture, to helping our customers switch to electric and other zero carbon vehicles, we’re working together to tackle climate change."Ivan Le Fevre, Head of Environment, National Highways

 We work closely with Transport Focus – Britain’s independent watchdog for transport users – to make a real difference for road users.
 Together, we’ve developed the Strategic Roads User Survey (SRUS) so that we can measure our customers’ experiences more effectively.